Army Group North Ukraine

 The Army Group North Ukraine (Heeresgruppe Nordukraine) was a major formation of the German army in World War II.

 German and Soviet deployments on the Eastern Front, June to August 1944, showing Army Group North Ukraine at lower left.

 History

-It was created on 5 April 1944 by renaming Army Group South under Generalfeldmarschall Walter Model.
+Army Group North Ukraine was created on 5 April 1944 by renaming Army Group South under Field Marshal Walter Model.
 In April 1944 it consisted of 1st Panzer Army and 4th Panzer Army.
 In the summer of 1944 it opposed the Red Army's 1st Ukrainian Front during the Lvov-Sandomir strategic offensive operation (13 July - 29 August 1944).
 In August 1944 the 4th Panzer Army and the 17th Army defended between Carpathian Mountains and the Pripyet swamps in Galicia.
 In September 1944 it was renamed to Army Group A.

 Order of battle

 The composition of the Army Group on 15 July 1944 was: